ac952/2300-final-project/documents/design-plan.md

 ### Client's Edits

 [Does the client need the ability to edit the site after the end of the semester?
 If **Yes**, tell us how you site fit your client's need.
 If **No**, write down N/A.]
-Yes, we want logged-in users to be able to continue to edit events, pictures, and e-board.
+Yes, we want logged-in users to be able to continue to edit events and pictures.
 General users will remain unable to edit the site in any manner.

 ### Information Architecture, Content, and Navigation